jeffbcross/angular-svg-base/README.md

 # angular-svg-base

+> Note: If you open an issue or PR here, please tweet me at jeffbcross so I will notice it.

 This is a set of auto directives to fix SVG attributes that reference fragments within the same document via FuncIRI notation (`mask="url(#someFragment)"`) where a base tag is present.
 Blink and gecko incorrectly apply these references to the `base href`.